vex-labs/vex-contract/frontend-notes.md

 To get these tokens ask Owen.

 Also take a look at the DeFi docs for information about the tokens like how many decimals they have.

+The rewards period for the deployed contract has been set to 1 minute (this is the time it takes for a all rewards to be distributed for a given match).

+The unstake time buffer has been set to 30 seconds (this is the time it takes for a user to be able to unstake after last staking).

+The min swap amount has been set to 1 USDC (this is the minimum amount of USDC that can be swapped by stake_swap).

 ## Calls needed